8 Root Causes of Brain Fog in Your 30s

 Metabolic health is not just about blood sugar balance but it also involves the way your liver functions.

-Don’t forget about red flags
+Don’t ignore red flags

 There’s nothing worse than a patient who sees me for gradually worsening brain fog without ever getting the proper workup.
 These are the symptoms that I call “red flags” and need a much more thorough medical workup: